vivekaom/cloudproject/README.md

 - 73.131.6.110

 Machines within the network can only be accessed by Jumpbox.
-- _TODO: Which machine did you allow to access your ELK VM?
+-Which machine did you allow to access your ELK VM?
 My local machine What was its IP address?
 73.131.6.110

 A summary of the access policies in place can be found in the table below.